qmk/qmk_firmware/keyboards/keaboard/readme.md

 ## Bootloader

-Enter the bootloader by holding the reset button while powering on the keyboard.
+Enter the bootloader by holding tapping reset button on the top edge of the board.